 Scibbons shrugs again.
-“Your briefing Sir, please go on” but when the XO goes on and isn’t looking the portly sergeant turns to the man he elbowed, looks at him, and rolls his eyes so far into the back of his head Evan is sure he stares straight into his own asshole.
-The rest of the briefing goes on without incident, Dan speeding through the remainder given how agitated he is.
+“Your briefing Sir.
+Please go on,” but when the XO isn’t looking the portly sergeant turns to the man he elbowed and rolls his eyes so far into the back of his head that Evan is sure he stares straight into his own asshole.
+The rest of the briefing goes on without incident.
+Dan speeds through the remainder given how agitated he is.
 Once he opens it for questions there are none, so he dismisses the group.
-The 3rd ID guys quickly retreat to their racks on the opposite side of the building, the two companies having consolidated into the rooms on the west and east corridors.
+The 3rd ID guys quickly retreat to their racks on the opposite side of the building.
+The two companies had consolidated into the rooms in the west and east corridors, space barely big enough to hold one.
 Evan had disagreed with the move.
 Quadrupling the occupancy of already tiny living quarters with their men, who were at the end of their frayed ropes, seemed like just the kind of burden that could push some over the edge.
 At the same time, once it was articulated to him by his company commander, he realized there was nothing else they could do.
-Everyone was going to have to dig a little deeper for the last few weeks, and hopefully this would be the final sacrifice in a long line of them this year that would solidify their plane ticket home.
+Everyone was going to have to dig a little deeper for the last few weeks.
+Hopefully this would be the final sacrifice in a long line of them that would solidify their plane ticket home.

 Evan meets with his Platoon and Section Sergeants, issuing out one of the standard warnos

 WARNO = Warning Order